EDiRobotics/mimictest/README.md

 - [Original implementation]([https://github.com/google-research/robotics_transformer](https://github.com/real-stanford/diffusion_policy)).

 - Our architecture is a copy of Chi Cheng's network.
 We test it in our pipeline and it has the same performance.
+Note that diffusion policy trains 2 resnet visual encoders for 2 camera views from scratch, so we never freeze the visual encoders.

 - We also support predict actions in episilon / sample / v-space and other diffusion schedulers.
 The `DiffusionPolicy` wrapper can easily adapt to different network designs.
 </details>